esplito/coding-notes/epicreact/testing-react-apps/notes.md

 * https://kentcdodds.com/blog/how-to-test-custom-react-hooks
 * https://github.com/testing-library/react-hooks-testing-library

+> Sometimes, you do have a pretty complicated custom hook.
+Making a custom component that uses that hook in the way it should be used is difficult.
+Especially when you want to cover some edge cases and things, it makes your test a little difficult to read. - Dodds

 It can be hard to write a test component for custom hooks.
 Dodds suggests that you do something like this:
 ```javascript
 let result